thatdamnqa/thatdamnqa2/_posts/2018-01-23-we-depend-on-acceptance-criteria-too-much.markdown

 starred: starred
 ---

-In the last year or so, it realised that perhaps we might be relying on acceptance criteria too much.
+In the last year or so, I realised that perhaps we might be relying on acceptance criteria too much.
 Doing so can be dangerous; it can easily lead to checkbox testing, and it can lead to the tester (and even the developer) not thinking at all.

 That's not to say that we shouldn't use ACs: let me explain.